Bluebotlabz/crafti-textures/README.md

 ![screenshot](./Bare%20Bones/screenshot.png)

 <br>
-Ok fine, it's only one texture, but more are coming soon!
+Ok fine, it's only one texture pack, but more are coming soon!